 VolkerLaser proposed an innovative method of carbon fibre strengthening using thin, strong and flexible carbon fibre plates, designed and installed to provide a cost effective solution without detracting visually from the original design of the structure.
 The plates were applied to the soffit of the bridge deck and beams, which also increased the carrying capacity of the bridge.
 The team also carbon wrapped the sprandel columns to assist with the management of the constraints of the loadings and the vehicles above.

 The VolkerLaser team maintained a proactive approach throughout, creating a collaborative relationship with Reading Borough Council to ensure planned closures and technical issues were addressed regularly in order to maintain a smooth operation.
 As part of the programme, VolkerLaser was permitted to run a series of off-peak lane closures, including some night closures, in order to carry out works under the centre line of the carriageway.
 A full two-week closure was included in the works, in order to strip the bridge deck and install carbon fibre rods to waterproof and strengthen the beams.
 In order to minimise the number of motorists affected by the works, VolkerLaser worked with the council, planning the closure so the second week coincided with the school half term, when traffic levels were considerably lower.

-The team maintained a proactive approach throughout, ensuring successful collaborative engagement with the client throughout the works.
-Thanks to VolkerLaser, the reinforced and stabilised Reading Bridge will now offer a safer, more durable and trusted route across the River Thames for thousands of vehicles every day.
+The project was completed within 32 weeks - ahead of schedule, exceeding all customer expectations.
+The reinforced and stabilised Reading Bridge is now able to offer a safer, more durable and trusted route across the River Thames for thousands of vehicles every day.